Castle Craig Hospital

-Castle Craig Hospital is a private residential drug and alcohol rehabilitation clinic.
+Castle Craig is a private residential drug and alcohol rehabilitation centre.
 It is located in Peeblesshire, Scotland.
 Castle Craig is an 18th-century country house set in 50 acre of private parkland near the village of Blyth Bridge, around 20 mi south of Edinburgh.
+Castle Craig is a category B listed building.

 History

 The estate is first recorded in 1170 when it was conferred, as part of the parish of Kirkurd, to Bishop Engelram of Glasgow by Pope Alexander III.
 The present Castle Craig was built in 1798 by Sir John Gibson-Carmichael (1773–1803), a relative of the Earl of Hyndford.
 In 1905 it was sold to James Mann, who commissioned Sir John James Burnet to remodel the house.
 It was in use as a residential school in the early 1970s.

-The founders of the hospital, Peter McCann and Dr Margaret Ann McCann, first founded a treatment centre at Clouds House in Wiltshire, England, in 1983, before opening Castle Craig in 1988.
-Castle Craig is a category B listed building.
+Castle Craig was converted into a rehabilitation hospital in 1988.
+The founders, Peter McCann and Dr Margaret Ann McCann, had previously established Clouds House treatment centre in Wiltshire in 1983, before moving to Scotland to establish Castle Craig.

+Peter and Dr Margaret McCann purchased Castle Craig estate with the intention of replicating and expanding the treatment philosophy developed at Clouds House.
+Their work drew from the Minnesota Model of addiction treatment and emphasised holistic, medically supervised care.
+Castle Craig opened in 1988 as Scotland's first residential 12-step rehabilitation clinic.

+Dr Margaret McCann served as the facility's founding Medical Director from 1988 until 2014, when she was succeeded by Professor Jonathan Chick, who remained in the role until his retirement in 2023.
+Peter McCann died in March 2024, aged 83, with The Times and The Scotsman recognising him as a "pioneering force in the field of drug and alcohol recovery services."